ceedee666/modern-abap-curriculum/docs/hello_world.md

 ## ABAP Hello World

-Once the ABAP environment is ready the next step is to write the hello world program.
-To do this the first step is to connect the ABAP Development to Eclipse to the ABAP environment.
-There are several possible options to to this.
-The easiest way is to use the service key of ABAP environment.
+Once the ABAP environment is ready, the next step is to write the "Hello World" program.
+To do this, the first step is to connect the ABAP Development to Eclipse to the ABAP environment.
+Depending on the type of environment (SAP S/4HANA or SAP BTP) different options exist.
+In case of the SAP BTP ABAP environment the easiest way is to use the service key of ABAP environment.

-In the subaccount the service key can be found in the ABAP environment instance.
-If no service key is available simply create one using the _Create_ button.
-To view the service key click on _View_.
-In this dialogue the service key can be copied in JSON format.
+To find the service key in the sub-account, go to the ABAP environment instance.
+If there is no service key available, create one by clicking on the `Create` button.
+To view the service key, click on `View`.
+In this dialog box, the service key can be copied in JSON format.

 ![Copy Service Key](./imgs/hello_world/download_service_key.png)

 ### Connect Eclipse to the ABAP environment

-To connect Eclipse to the ABAP environment open the ABAP perspective (using the menu Window > Perspective > Open Perspective > Other...).
-In the ABAP perspective click in the _Project Explorer_ view on the _Create an ABAP cloud project_.
-In the _New ABAP Cloud Project_ window select _SAP BTP ABAP Environment_ and _Using a Service Key_ and click _Next >_.
-Now past the service key into the text field _Service Key in JSON Format_ and click _Next >_.
-To log in click on _Open Logon Page in Browser_.
-After the logon is successful click on _Finish_ to complete the connection.
-As a result the ABAP perspective should look similar to the following screenshot.
+To connect Eclipse to the ABAP environment, open the ABAP perspective (using the menu `Window > Perspective > Open Perspective > Other...`).
+In the ABAP perspective, click on the `Create an ABAP cloud project` in the Project Explorer view.
+In the _New ABAP Cloud Project_ window, select _SAP BTP ABAP Environment_ and _Using a Service Key_ and click on `Next`.
+Paste the service key into the text field _Service Key in JSON Format_ and click on `Next`.
+To log in, click on `Open Logon Page in Browser`.
+After the login is successful, click on `Finish` to complete the connection.
+The ABAP perspective should look similar to the following screenshot.

 ![Eclipse Cloud Project](./imgs/hello_world/eclipse_cloud_project.png)